Energy balance and damage for dynamic brittle fracture from a nonlocal formulation: Introduction

-The example given above shows that the failure energy corresponds to Griffith fracture energy for flat cracks.
-This demonstrates that the failure energy is bounded and nonzero on $d-1$ dimensional sets corresponding to cracks.
-The explicit geometry of the failure set is controlled by how it grows dynamically.
+The geometry of the failure set is controlled by how it grows dynamically.
 Growth is governed by the rate of work done against boundary forces and the dynamic interaction between elastic displacement and bond failure.
 Although interaction is captured implicitly through the evolution equations, one can now apply the rate form of energy balance to explicitly deliver the time rate of the damage energy and characterize the location of the region undergoing damage.
 This region is called the process zone $PZ^\epsilon(t)$ and from the constitutive law, corresponds to the regions of highest strain.
 The damage rate and process zone are determined by the displacement field through the rate of work done by the load and the change in both the kinetic energy and elastic potential energy of the specimen.
-The rate form of energy balance also dictates the onset of crack nucleation.
+The rate form of energy balance also dictates the onset of crack nucleation and propagation.
 The rate form of balance and its ramifications are introduced in Section \ref{energybalanceprocesszone}.
 For a flat mode-I crack in a plate the strain is greatest in a neighborhood of the tips and this the location of the process zone.
-We establish energy balance in terms of Griffith fracture energy under suitably defined loading, see Section \ref{Flatcrack}.
-Numerical simulations illustrate crack propagation featuring the alignment of broken bonds behind the propagating strain concentration.
-Simulation clearly shows maximum strain energy dissipation \cite{rozen2020fast} as a crack path selection mechanism for a bifurcating crack, see Section \ref{sec:simulations}.
+For this case the energy balance is in terms of Griffith fracture energy, see Section \ref{Flatcrack}.
+On the other hand, away from damaging zones, it is shown that the model delivers the energy density associated with isotropic linear elasticity.
+Explicit formulas for the Lam\'e constants in terms of the force potentials are obtained, see Section \ref{quescint}.
+In this way, it is seen that the energy for this model is given by the surface energy over failure zones and a volume energy associated with linear elastic behavior inside quiescent zones.